w3c/AB-public/Vision/README.md

 * The Web must be safe for its users.
 * There is one interoperable world-wide Web.

-# Our action as a Consortium
+# Vision for the W3C

 We will continue to develop a world-wide web that
 * Works for everyone, striving for diversity and inclusion of participants from different geographical locations, cultures, languages, accessibility needs, gender identities, and more.
 We strongly emphasize accessibility, internationalization, privacy, security and diversity.